 Today, the company’s repository is robust and full of easily accessible and accurate data.
 MEGA’s HOPEX software facilitated the building of interfaces between data platforms which allowed the data to flow together making it much easier to gain an accurate view of the company’s IT platforms, processes, and business operations.
 The abundance of accurate data and the increased visibility into the company’s processes gave Fannie Mae the ability to build new dashboards and reports to drive actionable work.
 This resulted in the elimination of unnecessary technologies, cost savings, and faster and more streamlined project planning that saved time, money, and reduced project risks.

 Fannie Mae’s journey to enterprise architecture success has been all about collaboration, increasing visibility, and fostering a culture of inclusion and enablement.
 Fannie Mae was able to remove the mystery from EA by putting key information and metrics in front of decisionmakers, so they could see the business value of the architectural deliverables.
+Fannie Mae is just one of many MEGA clients experiencing success so check out our other great customer success stories.

 You should feel like your EA tool vendor is by your side helping your business grow, innovate, and achieve agility.
 Do you feel like your EA tool vender is a trusted partner?
 Do they care about your business?
 Do they understand your business?
 Are they available and ready to help when you need them?
 If you’re shaking your head no, then it’s time for a new trusted EA tool provider that will be there for you, and your organization, and is by your side helping you achieve your goals and allowing you to provide real business value – and be recognized for it!
 We’re keeping tabs on industry best practices and share those with our clients to provide advice on managing their IT landscape, complying with privacy regulations, getting real results, and achieving business outcomes.

-One of my favorite sayings on this topic comes from Gordon Cooper, MEGA’s Customer Success Manger.
+One of my favorite sayings on this topic comes from Gordon Cooper, MEGA’s Director of North America Consulting and Customer Success.
 Gordon likes to remind everyone, “you will have outgrown your EA solution before you can depreciate it.”
 Heed Gordon’s warning and don’t let this be you.
 The next EA tool you select should be your last – you don’t want to change EA tools every few years – that’s a huge burden easily avoided.
 Escape this situation by purchasing a tool that offers a comprehensive suite of solutions and a multi-user platform.
 If activities like privacy management, business architecture, integrated risk management, business process analysis, and application portfolio management can be managed from one single centralized repository, stakeholders from these disciples can collaborate more effectively and efficiently from the very start of new projects rather then come in at the end only to find mistakes and errors leading to potential risks that could have been easily prevented.
 A collaborative platform is a must if you want to develop synergies between departments and breakdown silos between various stakeholders.
 Nothing should be done in a vacuum especially when projects involve personal data, privacy, and security.

 To help you select the best tool for your organization, here are some tips that will help you identify your needs and which tools should be at the top of your list.
+And we hope you consider MEGA, the only organization to be named a Leader for 11 consecutive years by Gartner, Inc. in its Magic Quadrant for Enterprise Architecture Tools.